-You can purchase mower fuel line at your local hardware store or online.
-I do recommend replacing your fuel line, even if you don’t find a clog in them, if the fuel lines are dry and beginning to crack.
+You can purchase a mower fuel line at your local hardware store or online.
+I do recommend replacing your fuel line if the fuel lines are dry and beginning to crack even if you don’t find a clog.

 Bad Fuel Pump Causes a Spartan Mower Not to Start

 A fuel pump can fail over time.
 Old gas sitting in your fuel pump can degrade it causing it to fail.
-The fuel pump will no longer be able to build pressure and push fuel to the carburetor causing your Spartan mower not to start.
+The fuel pump will no longer be able to draw fuel from the fuel tank using the vacuum of the engine.

 Once you have verified you are getting flow to the pump, check to make sure fuel is being pumped out of the fuel pump.
 Do this by disconnecting the fuel hose from the carburetor and placing it in a container.
 Start your mower and watch the hose for a constant or pulsating fuel flow.